-The final grade will be weighted using 66.7% from the five assignment (each counts as 15%) and 33.3% from the final project.
+The final grade will be weighted using 60% from the five assignments (each counts as 12%), 20% from the final project and 20% from the quizzes.
 All assignments will be included in the final grade.
-There is no "drop the lowest score" policy.
-Grade queries must be submitted within one week of the solutions being posted.
+There is no "drop the lowest score" policy for the assignments, but you can drop the lowest quiz score.
+There will be no extra credit opportunities at the end of the course.
+Grade queries must be submitted within one week of the homework solutions being posted.